Okmada/ReTwisted/README.md

 ## Running

-- Download Roblox Player from Roblox website and UWP Roblox from MS Store.
+- Download Roblox Player from Roblox website and Roblox from MS Store.

-- Make sure to have Roblox protocol default to UWP Roblox from MS Store.
+- Make sure to have Roblox protocol default to Roblox from MS Store.

 - Recommended layout is having each Roblox on one side of the screen